 We were incorporated and began our operations in March 1991.
-We consist of Consumer Portfolio Services, Inc. and subsidiaries (collectively, "we," "us," "CPS" or "the Company").
-From inception through December 31, 2022, we have purchased a total of approximately \$20.0 billion of automobile contracts from dealers.
+We consist of Consumer Portfolio Services, Inc. and subsidiaries (collectively, "we," "CPS" or "the Company").
+From inception through September 30, 2023, we have originated a total of approximately \$21.0 billion of automobile contracts from dealers.
 In addition, we acquired a total of approximately \$822.3 million of automobile contracts in mergers and acquisitions in 2002, 2003, 2004 and 2011.
-Contract purchase volumes and managed portfolio levels for the five years ended December 31, 2022 are shown in the table below.
+Recent contract purchase volumes and managed portfolio levels are shown in the table below.
 Managed portfolio comprises both contracts we owned and those we were servicing for non-affiliates.